 In less than a week since the complete desolation of the Syrets concentration camp, the city of Kyiv was to be liberated by the Red army.
 During the final weeks of ‘retreating’ to the West, the German army units used to move in parallel with the forced evacuation of the working population, the expropriation of the resources, and the annihilation of the traces of the crimes.
 In contrast to some of the death camps in Poland and a number of working camps, the Germans did not assign an objective of the total demolition of the former camp in Syrets.
 The first days after the liberation witnessed the operation of the investigating body, whose reports would later give a grounding to the tribunals of the war criminals.

 ‘The extraordinary state commission for the establishment and investigation of the atrocities of the German fascist invaders and their accomplices and the damage they caused to citizens, collective farms, public organizations, state enterprises and institutions of the USSR’ or simply the ‘Extraordinary state commission’.
 This country-wide governing body was supervised on the local level by regional administration and as applied to Kyiv was composed of a civil chairman, a female teacher, a pastor as well as forensic pathologists.
-The latter was called to investigate the sites of the mass executions within the territory of the camp, as well as in Babi yar and the notorious anti-tank ditch.
+The latter was called to investigate the sites of the mass executions within the territory of the camp, as well as in Babi Yar and the notorious anti-tank ditch.
 Apart from the members of the ‘Extraordinary state commission’, the Soviet war correspondents, the authorities decided on an unprecedented decision.
-In November 1943 the Kyiv Syrets was visited by a delegation of the Western combat correspondents, who also factualized the physical evidence of the crimes and interviewed witnesses and survivors.
+In November 1943 the Kyiv Syrets camp was visited by a delegation of Western combat correspondents, who also factualized the physical evidence of the crimes and interviewed witnesses and survivors.

-Before the threshold of the year 1944, the former German Syrets concentration camp, a site of the mass detention of the soviet citizens, was fated to be turned into a Soviet camp for the incarceration of the German prisoners of war.
-As opposed to a common historical misconception, by no means all the German POWs happened to be kept within the Syberian camps.
+Before the threshold of the year 1944, the former German Syrets concentration camp, a site of the mass detention of soviet citizens, was fated to be turned into a Soviet camp for the incarceration of German prisoners of war.
+As opposed to a common historical misconception, by no means did all the German POWs happen to be kept within the Syberian camps.
 Including but not limited to, the devastated Ukrainian cities challenged the necessity of reconstruction and the captured Germans would serve their big-picture and concurrently dramatic role in light of the high death toll among the POWs and a slight fraction of those, who would see Germany once again.
 On August 17, 1944, Nikita Sergeevich Khrushchev, the future opponent of president Kennedy, sent an internal memorandum personally to Josef Stalin.

-As early as 1944 the resurrected (after two years of the German occupation) Soviet administration of Kyiv set up a Gargantua plan on the recuperation of the city, whose infrastructure notedly lay in ruins.
-Kyiv anticipated the comeback of hundreds of thousands of the evacuated citizens and the lasting urbanization of the Ukrainian peasantry.
-The first five after-war years witnessed progressive industrial-production growth.
+As early as 1944 the resurrected (after two years of the German occupation) Soviet administration of Kyiv set up a Gargantua plan for the recuperation of the city, whose infrastructure notedly lay in ruins.
+Kyiv anticipated the comeback of hundreds of thousands of evacuated citizens and the lasting urbanization of the Ukrainian peasantry.
+The first five after-war years witnessed progressive industrial production growth.
 As early as 1945 a giant-like motorcycle production of 45 hectares was put into construction next to Kagatna (modern Hohlov family) street, a site, which had witnessed the dramatic events back in 1941: the Jews were forced to give their valuables and documents here and thousands spent the night of September 30 in the garages of the former repair works.
-In 1948 the local functionaries submitted to Khrushchev a plan of road construction of Kyiv, which included among other passages, the oncoming reconstruction of Lagerna (modern Dorohozhytska) and road laying in Syrets.
-By 1950, when these road-building plans had already been mostly accomplished, the surrounding area of Babi yar and the former syrets concentration camp made use of 36 enterprises of the local and countrywide character.
+In 1948 the local functionaries submitted to Khrushchev a plan for road construction of Kyiv, which included among other passages, the oncoming reconstruction of Lagerna (modern Dorohozhytska) and road laying in Syrets.
+By 1950, when these road-building plans had already been mostly accomplished, the surrounding area of Babi Yar and the former syrets concentration camp made use of 36 enterprises of the local and countrywide character.

-In the course of the 1950s, when Babi yar ravine had been already subjected to be washed off with the clay pulp from the neighboring brickworks (the process was put into practice since 1954), the Syrets and Kurenevka localities witnessed the building up of a number of new streets.
+In the course of the 1950s, when Babi yar ravine had been already subjected to be washed off with the clay pulp from the neighboring brickworks (the process was put into practice in 1954), the Syrets and Kurenevka localities witnessed the building up of a number of new streets.
 As early as 1953 the city map of Kyiv was complimented with Ryzhska street, which almost completely aligned with the southern perimeter of the former syrets camp.
 Still in 1953, Shchuseva street crossed the center of the former camp territory from East to West.
 In 1957 a new Olena Teliha (at that time titled Novookruzhna) street filled the space between the former outlines of Babi yar ravine and Syrets camp at the site of the old unsurfaced road to the North.
-Still, in the same year, the former concentration camp site was cut by Grekova street, a place wherein 1964 the construction workers would reveal the remains of Dynamo football players.
+Still, in the same year, the former concentration camp site was cut down by Grekova street, a place wherein in 1964 the construction workers would reveal the remains of Dynamo football players.

 As early as 1959 the chief administrators of Kyiv acted out a building up of a new Syrets residential area of 75 hectares, which would later grow to the modern Syrets park, all beside the historical outline of Babi yar and Olena Teliha street way far to the North.
 By the time of 1950-1960-s, the larger half of the urban development in Kyiv may have accounted for new large residential areas, built on the recently undeveloped locations and in the room of the vast single-family residential neighborhood.
 Then and there the historical one-story houses steadily gave way to new five-story brick and prefabricated block buildings.
 In the literal sense, there is no sign left of the former Syrets concentration camp, now completely spaced by the residential buildings.